8 Best Golf Irons For Mid Handicappers – 2024 Reviews & Buying Guide

 TaylorMade is a top golf equipment brand that has developed high-performing irons for decades.

-The P790 iron, in particular, has elements of a players iron such as a forged construction and a classic design, but yet it has superb distance and forgiveness that really widen its appeal.
-And the 2021 model offers even better launch and forgiveness than the 2019 version.
+The P790 iron, in particular, has elements of a players iron such as a forged construction and a classic look, but yet it has superb distance and forgiveness that really widen its appeal.
+And the 2023 (4th generation) model is designed to produce the best performance and feel in any P790 iron yet.

-This iron has outstanding average ratings of 4.8/5 (96% recommended) on the TM store across 1000+ reviews, as well as a 5/5 on Global Golf.
+This iron has outstanding average ratings of 4.9/5 (96% recommended) on the TaylorMade store across 780+ reviews.

 • Intelligent Sweet Spot: this is based on data of the most common impact points across thousands of iron shots.
-It’s said to be 15-30% larger than that of the 2019 model, and it’s positioned lower on the face to capture more off-center hits.
+It’s the product of new internal shaping and a forged face for consistent performance at multiple impact points.

 • SpeedFoam Air: this proprietary super-light urethane foam is injected inside the head just behind the face, improving ball speeds as well as feel.
-It’s 69% lighter than the 2019 model which further optimizes launch conditions.
+For 2023, it’s combined with a new sound stabilization bar to improve the forged feel even more.

-• Thin-Wall Construction: the head up to 37.5% thinner in certain strategic locations, enabled by a new 8620 carbon steel construction.
-This allows the CG to be lowered substantially, and it works with a 4140 steel L-face that is just 1.5mm thick to maximize face flexibility (and hence ball speeds) without sacrificing feel.
+• Thick-Thin Back Wall Construction: the head of the club is thinner in certain strategic locations.
+This enables additional weight distribution, allowing the CG to be lowered substantially, and it works with a 4140 steel L-face that is as little as 1.56mm thick to maximize face flexibility (and hence ball speeds) without sacrificing feel.

-The stock shafts are the True Temper Dynamic Gold VSS Pro, KBS TOUR LITE, and Mitsubishi MMT.
+The stock shafts are the True Temper Dynamic Gold and Mitsubishi MMT.
 The stock grip is the Golf Pride ZGRIP 360.
+Custom options are available.

 Loft19°-50° (3-AW)